-Most of all, I direct you to this post here: The Ultimate Hormonal Acne Treatment Plan, which is my magnum opus post on all things overcoming hormonal acne in a permanent fashion.
+Most of all, I direct you to this post here: The Ultimate Hormonal Acne Treatment Plan, which details all things overcoming hormonal acne in a permanent fashion.

 You can read more about hormonal acne, it’s causes, and treatment in this blog post: Hormonal Acne: Where It’s Coming From and What to Do About It.
 Or in this one: The Ultimate Hormonal Acne Treatment Plan.

 It will also be important for you – cystic acne or no – to learn about causes of acne beyond hormones.
 You will want to consider gut healing protocols, food sensitivities, and inflammation, which are all other important underlying causes of cystic acne.

 You can read all about non-hormonal causes of acne in this amazing guest post on my blog by my most trusted acne expert Seppo Puusa, Thinking Beyond Hormones, or in this post by me: Everything You Need to Know About Acne in 3000 Words.